Mental Health and Wellbeing at St Bridget's

 - All staff trained in understanding mental health

-- A pastoral care mentor
+- A pastoral care mentor and ELSA (Mrs Nicholson)

 - Worry boxes and slips around school for children to easily request support from a trusted adult